renvis182/mcino-Introduction-to-Git-and-GitHub/README.md

 # Addional information
 ```
-Make changes on README.md file in the bug-fix-typo branch
+1. Make changes on README.md file in the bug-fix-typo branch
    Commit changes
-From the bug-fix-typo branch merge the changes to the main branch
+2. From the bug-fix-typo branch to merge the changes to the main branch
+   is necessary to create a pull request to the upstream repository
+3. To create pull request is important to compare main branch from base repository
+   with bug-fix-typo branch from head repository
 ```